Intro to collaboration in Pages

-As the owner of the document, you control who has access to it, and what they can do:
+As the owner of the document, you control who has access to it and what those users can do:

-You can change access and permission settings or stop sharing a document at any time.
+You can change access, permission and invitation settings or stop sharing a document at any time.

 To invite others to collaborate on a document, you must sign in with your Apple ID and have iCloud Drive turned on.

 If you invite someone using an email address or phone number that isn’t associated with their Apple ID, they won’t be able to accept the invitation until they add the email address or phone number to their Apple ID.
-Instructions are provided when they tap or click the link in the invitation.
+When they tap or click the link in the invitation, instructions appear.

 Minimum system requirements

-To view or edit a shared document, people you share it with need any of the following:
+To view or edit a shared document, and invite others to participate in the document, you and the people you share it with need any of the following:

-A Mac with macOS Catalina 10.15 or later and Pages 11.0 or later
+A Mac with macOS 12 or later and Pages 12.2 or later

-Anyone with an Android device, or an iPhone or iPad that doesn’t meet the minimum system requirements, can view but not edit the document.
+Anyone with an Android device, or an Apple device that doesn’t meet the minimum system requirements, can view but not edit the document.

 When you’re not connected to the internet, you can continue to work on a document that’s shared with others.
 The next time you’re online, changes are uploaded to iCloud automatically.
 See Edit while offline.